blakelystaton-ui/krittics-app/replit.md

 # Krittics - AI-Powered Movie Trivia Platform

 ## Overview
 Krittics is an immersive movie trivia platform that combines cinematic experiences with AI-powered trivia challenges.
-Built with React, Express, and Gemini AI, it features both single-player Deep Dive mode and competitive Krossfire multiplayer (coming soon).
+Built with React, Express, Gemini AI, and Firebase, it features single-player Deep Dive mode, multiplayer Private Rooms with live chat, and competitive Krossfire leaderboards.

 ## Current State (MVP)
 The application is a fully functional movie trivia platform with: